TedHusted/awake/awake.md/awake.md

 “Perfect.
 The injection site is all clear.
 Let’s start the setup wizard.”
 Jill lays the phone down on the center island.
 Julie sits on a stool next to her mom.
 Now they could both could see the phone.

 The wizard displays an animated cartoon x-ray of a person’s skull in profile.
-There is a tiny square speck just behind where the ear would be.
+There is a tiny square speck behind where the ear would be.
 An animated phone appears and radiates a line to the speck.
 The line flows back and forth.

 The wizard begins speaking in a pleasant, professional voice.
 “Your NeuraConnect X-3000 is a state-of-the-art brain computer interface.
 It synchronizes text messages with an app on your mobile device.
-When you receive text messages, they are forwarded to the X-3000.
-You can send messages from X-3000 to the app.
-It processes the text like any other SMS message.
-The app keeps a log of the messages, just as if they were sent by conventional SMS.
-The messaging experience with another person is seamless.
+Your device forwards every text you receive to the X-3000.
+Reply to texts and send new texts to your device using the X-3000.
+The messaging experience with another user is seamless.

 “Are you ready to connect?” asks the app.